openvinotoolkit/model_server/docs/docker_container.md

 `-v /var/tmp:/var/tmp` enables communication with _hddldaemon_ running on the host machine

-Check out our recommendation for [throughput optimization on HDDL](performance_tuning.md#hddl-accelerators)
+Check out our recommendations for [throughput optimization on HDDL](performance_tuning.md#hddl-accelerators)

 ## Batch Processing